DigiScore/digiscore.github.io/pages/jess+.md

 **Goal**

 The goal of this digital score is to freely interpret the movement of the robot arm as affectual, empathetic and symbolic instructions with which to respond with a sound.
-There are two core inspiration points tha underpin such responses which form part of a background context:
+There are two core inspiration points that underpin such responses which form part of a background context:

 - first, is the performance practice of interpreting Cardew's graphic score *Treatise* (1963-67)